TheThingsNetwork/docs/_content/platforms/options.md

 ![SDK](sdks.png)

-> SDKs may not wrap all available APIs.
+> SDKs may not always wrap all available APIs.

 If you'd like to contribute to a SDK, contact [fokke@thethingsnetwork.org](mailto:fokke@thethingsnetwork.org).